-Explorers push endurance limits to push cave to 40 mile mark
+Explorers push endurance limits to push cave to the 40-mile mark

 Indiana’s longest cave system extended

 When they emerged from the cave to the darkness of a predawn Indiana cornfield on July 13th, 11 cave explorers knew they had pushed their own endurance limits to propel Corydon Indiana’s Binkley Cave system over the 40-mile mark.

 Muddy, wet, weary but smiling cavers with the Indiana Speleological Survey (ISS) arrived back on the surface after a 17 plus hour trip which added over 7,700 feet of new passage.
 Pushing their limits, they also pushed the surveyed length of the cave became 40.65 miles,

 The group’s objective for their recent trip was to survey enough of the underground river passage found on June 14th

 reach the elite 40-mile mark.
 While there are a number of US caves between 30 and 40 miles in length, there are only three caves between 40 miles and 100 miles in length.
 On their previous trip, they had turned around in the enormous new river passage that cave explorers described as “chugging off into the darkness”.

 All of the new surveys were in a large “borehole” passage that no human had ever set foot in until now.
 The new passage was named the “McLain River” in honor of ISS caver, Tim McLain, who died of a heart attack in another part of the cave last year.
 Cavers followed a booming passage teeming with cavefish and crayfish onward through two large rooms to the rise of the McLain River – a beautiful blue pool.
 Here the river flows up and out of a water-filled conduit that will require high specialized caving diving to continue exploration in this direction.